The FYSA Academy begins its fall season on September 10, 2016. Games are played on Saturdays and each team trains twice during the weekdays.

-Master Bracket - TBD each Saturday at King Street Memorial Park
+Master Bracket - 9:00am each Saturday at Remington

 The FYSA Academy program is an in-town program for players from under-9 to 16.
 We use the term academy as it implies a certain training model that emphasizes individual development for all participants.
 Multiple teams train together during the week, mixing players of all abilities.
 Games are a cooperative effort of all coaches to play good soccer and improve technical and tactical skills for all players.